AlibabaCloudDocs/ecs/intl.en-US/Instance/Change configurations/Instance families that support instance type changes.md

 **Note:**

--   To upgrade an instance of a basic fifth-generation instance family \(g5, c5, r5, or ic5\) to an instance type that belongs to an enhanced sixth-generation instance family \(g6e, c6e, or r6e\), [submit a ticket](https://workorder-intl.console.aliyun.com/console.htm).
+-   To upgrade an instance of a basic fifth-generation instance family \(g5, c5, r5, or ic5\) to an enhanced sixth-generation instance family \(g6e, c6e, or r6e\), [submit a ticket](https://workorder-intl.console.aliyun.com/console.htm).
 You cannot downgrade the instance type of the instance after the upgrade is complete.
 -   Instances of the enhanced sixth-generation instance families \(g6e, c6e, and r6e\) support only ESSDs.
-If an instance has disks of other categories attached, the disks are replaced with ESSDs when you upgrade the instance to an instance type that belongs to an enhanced sixth-generation instance family.
+If an instance has disks of other categories attached, the disks are replaced with ESSDs when you upgrade the instance to an enhanced sixth-generation instance family.
 Data on the disks must be manually migrated to the ESSDs.
 For information about the pricing of ESSDs, see [ECS Pricing](https://www.alibabacloud.com/product/ecs). |
 |sn1ne, sn2ne, and se1ne|-   sn1ne, sn2ne, and se1ne
 -   c4, cm4, ce4, hfc5, hfg5, g5, g5ne, r5, c5, ic5, re4, t5, n4, mn4, xn4, and e4 |
 |se1|-   se1